toncho11/snake-game-elks/README.md

     * [outtextxy](https://www.geeksforgeeks.org/outtextxy-function-c/) -> [GrText](http://embedded.centurysoftware.com/docs/nx/GrText.html)
     * [rectangle](https://www.geeksforgeeks.org/draw-rectangle-c-graphics/) -> [GrRect](http://embedded.centurysoftware.com/docs/nx/GrRect.html)
   * Running over Nano-X port will be slow and it will probably require at least 286 to be playable
 * alternatively direct access to the VGA can be used as I have noted [here](https://github.com/ghaerr/elks/wiki/Games).
-This will require all VGA routines to rewritten, but it might be more straightforward solution
+This will require all VGA routines to be rewritten, but it might be a more straightforward solution in the end

 Another alternative is to use [this](https://github.com/jbruchon/elks/issues/871#issuecomment-1303608547).
 It is the http://grx.gnu.de project that can be used in Linux console mode.
 Another option is: https://www.svgalib.org